Chunyounghawn/Chunyounghawn/README.md

 <p align="left">

   🔥 Aim for challenge and growth. <br>
-  ✍🏻 Try to write down what I've learned in a variety of interests. <br>
+  ✍🏻 Try to write down what I've learned. <br>
-  👩🏻‍💻
-  👩🏻‍🎓
+  👩🏻‍💻 It's fun to grow day by day.

 </p>